 - Good cheer, good music, food and arts and crafts by Northern California’s finest artists – sign us up at Telegraph Avenue Holiday Street Fair.
 3 weekends starting December 9.

 - Urban Air Market: Holiday Show at Jack London Square will have 100+ local and sustainable vendors for ethically made gifts.
-Food trucks, patio bar, and photo booth make for fun for all ages!
+Food trucks, patio bar, and photo booth make fun for all ages!
 December 3.

 - Cable Car Caroling – a 33-year-old tradition in San Francisco which is a multicultural event with Hispanic Christmas carols and Hanukkah songs with a great cause bringing holiday cheer to isolated older adults and adults with disabilities.
 December 2.